oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Example: Using related scopes
 -----------------------------

-For example, let's create following scope criteria providers and register them for the *web_content* scope type.
+For example, let's create the following scope criteria providers and register them for the *web_content* scope type.

 * ScopeAccountCriteriaProvider